 MBBS FRCPA FIAC MBA

-She also attained a master’s degree in Business Administration at the UNSW Business School – Australian Graduate School of Management in 2004.
-Having worked in both public and private sector laboratories, Dr Tomlinson is currently Medical Director at Laverty Pathology.
+She also attained a master’s degree in Business Administration at the UNSW Business School – Australian Graduate School of Management in 2004, and is also a Graduate of the Australian Institute of Company Directors.
+Having worked in both public and private sector laboratories, Dr Tomlinson is currently Head of the Histopathology Department at Laverty Pathology.

 Dr Tomlinson has been a director of the Royal College of Pathologists of Australasia through her roles on Council as Honorary Secretary and Treasurer and continues to work as an examiner for the Royal College of Pathologists of Australasia in Anatomical Pathology.